jdxlabs/ckad-exs/03_pod_design.md

 k delete po --all $f
 ```

-# B. Pod Placement
+# Pod Placement

-## 1 : Create a pod that will be deployed to a Node that has the label 'accelerator=nvidia-tesla-p100'
+## 13 : Create a pod that will be deployed to a Node that has the label 'accelerator=nvidia-tesla-p100'

 ```bash
 # apply a label to a node